bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Drizzle and Windy
+- Light Rain and Windy
-- 87% humidity
+- 83% humidity
 - 19 mph wind
-- 76% cloud cover
+- 54% cloud cover
 - 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.47 inches of rain and 0.3 inches of snow expected in the next 48 hours